 I have had many excellent teachers cross my professional path over my 32 year career.
 They include learned professors, wise clinical supervisors, great professional role models, incredibly competent colleagues, and my best teachers of all–my hundreds (or thousands) of clients.
 I value continuing education and have acquired many skills and perspectives along the way.

 I will start with my credentials since they should be of great importance in selecting a therapist.
 I hold a master’s degree (1984) and a doctoral degree (1993) in the field of psychology.
-I have been licensed in the state of Minnesota as a Licensed Psychologist since 1988.
 If there was a degree for “clinical wisdom,” I would have earned one of those for the many wonderful things I’ve learned from my clients and mentors across the years.
 Furthermore, my 91 year old mother, whom I love dearly, attributes my success as a psychologist to my “good, old fashioned common sense.”
 Although no diplomas exist for these qualities, I find that they can play an important role in the selection of a therapist and in the therapeutic process.

 I was about 16 years old when I decided to become a psychologist.
 I am fortunate that I made my dream come true and I continue to have a deep passion for my work 40 plus years later.
 My journey has included a total of seven years of graduate school including 2 years in a master’s program and 5 years in a doctoral program.
 The focus of my master’s degree was in cognitive-behavioral therapy and behavioral medicine.
 My doctoral training deepened my competences in diagnosis, assessment, and treatment planning.